-Let us forget about what the internet is saying about how to reduce spam score of website and let’s talk about what I did to lower spam score of my website from 11% to 1%, you can check the screenshots below to see it for yourself.
+Let us forget about what the internet is saying about how to reduce spam score of website and let’s talk about what I did to lower spam score of my website from 11% to 1%.

 There are a lot of things on the web, and one of them is, it is not possible to reduce spam score of a website, some say it will take time for Moz to updates the spam score of your website, some say that Moz spam score of a website is not equivalent to that of Google.

 Forget about all the things you have read about how to reduce spam score of website, when you read this article till the end you will find out how I lower the spam score of my daring website.

 Let me not jump straight to telling you how to lower spam score without breaking down and letting you know the things that increases spam score.

 Spam score is a metric developed by Moz.
 Spam score is the percentage of spammy websites, spammy links and websites penalized by Google that are linking to your website.

 According to Moz, Spam score is the percentage of sites with similar features we’ve found to be penalized or banned by Google that are linking to your website.

 Moreover, spam score is just a metric developed by Moz, it is not use in Google Algorithm.
 The way Google calculate spam score for a website is different from that of Moz.

 Because you have a high spam score doesn’t mean your site is spammy.
 What Moz does is to alert you that the spam score of your website is increasing.
 As the saying goes, prevention is better than cure, it is better to have a low spam score that for you to be in the headache of reducing a high spam score.